ralphnuessecpwr/Jenkinsfiles/docs/tool_configuration/Compuware_configurations.md

 # Compuware Configurations
-Under the heading **Compuware Configurations** use either the Windows or Linux path fields to point to the location of the Topaz Workbench CLI (Command Line Interface).
+In `Manage Jenkins` -> `Configure System`, under the heading **Compuware Configurations** use either the Windows or Linux path fields to point to the location of the Topaz Workbench CLI (Command Line Interface).

 Use the `Add Host Connection` button to add new host connection definition (connection to a mainframe LPAR).
 Use `Description` for name to be used during the scripts.
 Use `Host:port` to point to the host name of themainframe LPAR to connect to (HCI port), select the required `Code page`, and use `CES URL`to point to the CES to use.